 Over time it has grown into one of the most popular tourist destinations in Thailand and offers a wide range of activities for visitors, both young and old.

-From its vibrant nightlife scene, and stunning beaches with crystal clear waters, to cultural attractions such as temples, markets, and local festivals, there is something for everyone.
+Pattaya is known for its vibrant nightlife scene, and stunning beaches with crystal clear waters, to cultural attractions such as temples, markets, and local festivals – there is something for everyone.
 Pattaya is easily one of the best place to visit in Thailand for first-timers.